whiskyechobravo/kerko/docs/config-params.md

     the application afterwards for the change to become effective.

     Moreover, some parameters have an effect on the structure of the cache or the search index that Kerko depends on.
-Changing such parameters may require that you rebuild either.
-The documentation of each concerned parameters indicates what actions are required after a change.
+Changing this kind of parameter may require that you rebuild either.
+Refer to the documentation of the parameter to check if specific actions need to be taken after a change.

 !!! warning "Prefix your environment variables"